Syno: Structured Synthesis for Neural Operators: Evaluation

 \textbf{Canonicalization.} To show the effectiveness of \sys canonicalization rules, we draw 6452 samples without canonicalization, among which only 86 are canonical.
 This implies that canonicalization cuts more than $70\times$ redundancy. \cref{tab:canonical-rate-table} shows the canonical rates for different pGraph sizes.

-\textbf{Shape distance.} To check the effectiveness of the shape distance metric, we evaluate the successful rate of random sample trials with or without shape distance.
+\textbf{Shape distance.} To verify the effectiveness of the shape distance metric, we evaluate the successful rates of random sample trials with and without the guidance of shape distance, respectively.
 On a server machine with 192 virtual cores, 253 distinct operators are found after 5 million trials in 68.33 seconds, with shape distance enabled.
-However, without the shape distance, 500 million trials in 180.51 seconds yield no valid operators.
+However, without using shape distance, 500 million trials in 180.51 seconds yield no valid operators.
 Thus, shape distance is vital for avoiding useless synthesis.